Case Presentation

 Conclusion

-This case underscores the rare, yet significant potential for Amiodarone to induce leukocytoclastic vasculitis.
-The strong temporal correlation between the onset of the patient’s symptoms and initiation of Amiodarone, coupled with symptom resolution upon drug discontinuation, provides compelling evidence of “drug-induced vasculitis”.
+This case highlights the uncommon but noteworthy possibility of Amiodarone causing leukocytoclastic vasculitis.
+A strong temporal correlation between the onset of the patient’s symptoms and the initiation of Amiodarone, together with the resolution of the symptoms upon drug discontinuation, provides compelling evidence of “drug-induced vasculitis.”